 Homer clearly loves women.
 All his main adult heroines Helen, Andromache, Arete, and Penelope he shows to be cleverer and more realistic than their husband(s).
 There are no evil people in Homer, only fools; and the women are no fools.

 See also here.
 So Helen was not abducted as in (what I suppose to be) the original myth.
-In fact it must be so in the charter myth because otherwise the whole thing becomes a personal matter and not a case for a revenge campaign.
-But Homer disagrees and makes clear that she follows Paris to Troy because she fell in love with him.
-It is Aphrodite who made her do this, providing Paris with the 'beauty' (μαχλοσύνη(1)) she bribed him with so Helen would fall in love with him.
+In fact she must be taken against her will in the charter myth because otherwise the whole thing becomes a personal matter and not a case for a military revenge campaign.
+But Homer disagrees and in the Iliad she makes clear that she follows Paris to Troy because she fell in love with him (e.g. Il 3.171-, Od 4.260-).
+It is Aphrodite who made her do this, bribing Paris with 'beauty' (μαχλοσύνη(1)) so Helen would prefer him to her husband.
 In mythical terms, this undercuts the argument for going to Troy with an army.
 It also appears to put the blame on the woman.
 This is not what Homer, who is always concerned to paint a positive picture of the women in his stories, is aiming for.
-Firstly, it is only within the myth that the blame can fall on her - if you disbelieve the myth, there can be no responsibility for the woman.
-Secondly, the picture of Helen can prejudice the view of women in general.
-Significant is the remark by Priam (Il 3.164), one of Homer's disguises: "I do not blame you, I blame the gods".
+The picture of Helen can prejudice the view of women in general.
+But Homer has something else to say.
+Significant is the remark by Priam (Il 3.164): "I do not blame you, I blame the gods".
 Obeying a god does not diminish our personal responsibility but we can see that: a) there are more gods involved than just Aphrodite and b) their forces work not just on her but also on the men involved.
 We all, gods and mortals, share the blame for the war: the Iliad makes this very clear (see e.g. the 'Deception of Zeus'-episode).
-Also we know - women especially - that Aphrodite (Il 3.413) can be a very dangerous god when she is angry with you, when love turns to hate.
+Also we know - women especially - that Aphrodite can be a very dangerous god when she hates you (Il 3.414-).